Leyla Neyzi

-Leyla Neyzi (born July 29, 1961) is a Turkish academic (anthropologist/sociologist/historian) who is currently working in Sabancı University, Istanbul.
+Leyla Neyzi (born 29 July 1961) is a Turkish academic anthropologist and oral historian.
+She is particularly interested in the study of conflict-afflicted areas.
+She is employed at the Sabancı University, Istanbul, but in 2025 is the Leverhulme Trust Visiting Professor in the School of Humanities at the University of Glasgow.

 Biography

 Leyla Neyzi was born in Istanbul, Turkey, the daughter of Ali H. Neyzi, a businessman and writer, and Olcay Neyzi, a pediatrician.
 After graduating from Robert College of Istanbul, she studied Anthropology at Stanford University (BA 1982) and Development Sociology at Cornell University (PhD 1991).
+Her doctorate was titled Beyond “Tradition” and “Resistance”: Kinship and Economic Development in Mediterranean Turkey, and won the Malcolm H. Kerr Dissertation Award.
 She worked as an assistant professor at Boğaziçi University, (1992–1994) and as the Oral History Project Director, Economic and Social History Foundation (1995–1996).
 She currently teaches Anthropology at Sabancı University.
+As of 2025 Neyzi is the Leverhulme Trust Visiting Professor in the School of Humanities at the University of Glasgow, where she lectures in memory studies and oral history.
+She has also been a visiting scholar at St Antony's College at the University of Oxford, where she taught in the South East European Studies course (Seesox).